webvpro/playcypher-json-md-playground/markdown/CSRD/Foci/works-the-back-alleys.md

+---
+aliases:
----,aliases:,- works the back alleys,tags:,- Compendium/CSRD/en/Foci,---
+- works the back alleys
+tags:
+- Compendium/CSRD/en/Foci
+---

 You make your way unseen, stealing from the wealthy to achieve your ends.
  ### Intrusion